WellFiredDevelopment/dotCommandDocumentation/sphinx/source/api/classes/class_wellfired_command_unity_runtime_console_developmentconsole.rst

 Description
 ------------

-:ref:`Console<namespacewellfired_command_unity_runtime_console>` is a MonoBehaviour that opens an in game Development :ref:`Console<namespacewellfired_command_unity_runtime_console>`, this console can call any Property / Method that is marked up with the ConsoleCommandAttribute.
+:ref:`Console<namespacewellfired_command_unity_runtime_console>` is a MonoBehaviour that opens an in game .:ref:`Command<namespacewellfired_command>`, this console can call any Property / Method that is marked up with the ConsoleCommandAttribute.

 Properties
 -----------